6 min read

 Commercial Wild Catch

-Unlike many other foods, wild caught oysters are harvested, processed, and sold on the basis of volume rather than weight.
+Unlike many other foods, wild caught oysters are harvested, processed, and sold based on volume rather than weight.
 Oyster harvesters catch tubs, sacks, and barrels of oysters.
-Oyster shuckers are paid by the gallon for meat shucked, and consumers buy sacks of whole oysters and gallons, half-gallons, or pints of oyster meat.
+Oyster shuckers are paid by the gallon for meat shucked, and consumers buy sacks of whole oysters and gallons, half gallons, or pints of oyster meat.

-• A bushel basket or a tub equals 1 sack.
+• A bushel basket or tub equals one sack.

 • An average sack yields about 6 pints of oyster meat, depending on the time of year.

-• If oysters are packed 4 sacks to a barrel, a sack should weigh about 60 pounds.
+• If oysters are packed four sacks to a barrel, a sack should weigh about 60 pounds.

-There are currently three categories of oyster culture in Alabama: commercial (including under piers), oyster gardening, and personal consumption.
-Commercial oyster culture entails production of oysters with the intent to sell, trade, or barter.
-For more information, visit www.alaquaculture.com.
-Oyster gardening is the non-consumptive culture of oysters for habitat enhancement or ecological benefit.
+Alabama currently recognizes three categories of oyster culture: commercial (including under piers), oyster gardening (restoration), and personal consumption.
+Commercial oyster culture entails the production of oysters with the intent to sell, trade, or barter.
+For more information, visit the Alabama Oyster Aquaculture website.
+Oyster gardening is the nonconsumptive culture of oysters for habitat enhancement or ecological benefit.
 Oysters grown for personal consumption are strictly for the benefit of the individual grower.

 Each category carries specific production and regulatory requirements related to oyster culture and harvest.
-It is important for you to know what these are prior to beginning any oyster production.
+It is important for you to know what these are before beginning any oyster production.
+More information is available on the Alabama Oyster Aquaculture website.

 Ecological Value

-Oyster reefs are becoming widely recognized for their ecological value as well as their economic value.
-Healthy reefs filter large amounts of water (adults average an estimated 2 gallons/hour), contribute to a reduction in excess nutrients, and provide food and shelter for an estimated 360 species of marine organisms.
-Highly valued game fish are also often associated with oyster reefs.
-Additionally, reefs serve as wave breaks, reducing shoreline erosion by dissipating energy rather than reflecting it.
+Oyster reefs are widely recognized for their ecological value as well as their economic value.
+Healthy reefs filter large amounts of water (adults average an estimated 2 gallons per hour), contribute to a reduction in excess nutrients, and provide food and shelter for an estimated 360 species of marine organisms.
+Highly valued game fish are often associated with oyster reefs.
+Reefs also serve as wave breaks, reducing shoreline erosion by dissipating energy rather than reflecting it.

 Economic Value